[ LOOK TO SEE ]

-Mollie was sleeping soundly when, just before sunrise, the Mercedes finally broke free of its fragile mooring.
-Unable to resist the raging surf, the helpless vessel was pushed ashore, crashing onto the beach in front of Mollie’s ocean-side pool and cabana.
+Mollie was sleeping soundly when, just before sunrise, the boat finally broke free, and soon after, crashed onto the beach into Mollie’s ocean-side pool and cabanas.

 The ship was the Mercedes I, and it had come ashore next door to the Kennedy Estate (JFK’s Summer White House in the ’60s, and then occupied by Senator Ted and his infamous nephew William Smith).
 The TV-friendly location insured that for the next six months (time it took a salvage company to remove the ship), MOLLIE AND THE MERCEDES WERE THE TALK OF THE SNOBBY TOWN.

 PALM BEACH, A TOWN OF MONEY, LEISURE, AND SOCIAL IGNORANCE.

 loving every second of her 15-minutes (six months) of fame.